ash-project/ash/documentation/dsls/DSL-Ash.Policy.Authorizer.md

 ```

-If the check is false, the request is authorized, otherwise run remaining checks.
+If the check is true, run remaining checks, otherwise the request is authorized.